SOOPAs hikes and other events

 Day trips are organised close to Oulu.
 We might go geocaching, bird watching etc. Just turn up and you’ll be fine.
 Remember to take a look at the weather forecast just to make sure you are properly dressed.

-Usually held at the Kolo, our meeting place at TE317-319 at the university, Linnanmaa.
-Anyone can take part as long as they find the Kolo (3rd floor, next to K1 staircase).
+Usually held at the Kolo, our meeting place at the university, Linnanmaa.
+Anyone can take part as long as they find the Kolo (2nd floor, next to F1 door).
 These are the easiest way to get to know new people and spend a nice evening.
 We might play board games, watch a film, cook, learn something new, go climbing or just about anything else.

-If you have any trouble finding Kolo (or reaching it, the first floor door usually locks itself sometime in the evening), call anyone whose number may have been mentioned in an event description.
+If you have any trouble finding Kolo (or reaching it), call anyone whose number may have been mentioned in an event description.